markc/markup/README.md

 * example of using [QtCreator] generic project files
 * dynamic CSS page resize using only `body {font-size: xxx%;}`
 * won't work with older versions of IE (yes, that's a feature)

+To see the page resize in action: use F12 in Chrome(ium) or Firefox (assuming Firebug is installed) and select the `<body>` tag then look for the `font-size: 100%` setting, click on it, and change it anywhere from `50%` to `500%` and note how every element on the page auto resizes accordingly.

 How To Setup Github Project Pages
 ---------------------------------